 What are Thermodynamic Solar Panels?

-Thermodynamic solar panels (AKA solar-assisted heat pumps) extract heat from both daylight and the ambient environment to give you hot water.
+Thermodynamic solar panels (AKA solar-assisted heat pumps) extract heat from daylight and outdoor air to give you hot water.
 Their main advantage is better efficiency than an immersion heater.
-This makes them cheaper to run.
-However, thermodynamic solar panels compare badly to some other alternatives.
-In particular, they only provide hot water for your shower and taps, not for space heating.
-Don’t buy thermodynamic solar panels before you read this article!
+However, thermodynamic solar panels compare badly to the alternatives.
+Serviceability is a particular problem.
+So don’t buy thermodynamic solar panels before you read this article (or ever, preferably)!

 How do Thermodynamic Solar Panels Work?

 Thermodynamic solar panels work on the same principal as a fridge: Pumping heat from one place to another.
 The difference is that instead of cooling down your food they heat up your water.
 This makes them a kind of hybrid between a solar thermal panel and a heat pump.
 If you like, see the green box for more details.
 Feel free to skip the technical explanation if that’s not for you 🙂 From the user’s point of view, thermodynamic solar panels do basically the same thing as an immersion heater – but use less electricity.

 Technical Explanation: First, fluid passes through an expansion valve and becomes very cold.
 To make it less cold, it then flows into the thermodynamic solar panel.
 Once inside the panel, the fluid sucks up any warmth it can find.
 It will suck warmth out of sunlight, rain, and even the ambient air.
 Next, the fluid goes into a compressor.
 Compressing the fluid makes it hot.
 This compression and heating is the key step.
 Once the fluid is hot, it flows through a coil inside your hot water cylinder.
 From here, the heat goes into the contents of your thank, giving you hot water.
 The process is now complete and the fluid goes through the expansion valve again to continue the cycle.

 - More efficient than immersion heaters